somnolentPumpkin/imgrandom/README.md

 # Random Image Grabber

-A command line tool that grabs images of random sizes from [Lorem Picsum](https://picsum.photos).
+A bash script that grabs images of random sizes from [Lorem Picsum](https://picsum.photos).

 ## Requirements
 - ```wget``` must be installed and accessible from your terminal.